Homosexuality in Mexico: Homophobia

 Homophobia is very widespread in Mexican society.
 Between 2002 and 2007, 1000 people have been murdered in homophobic crimes, as the Chamber of Deputies revealed in May 2007, making Mexico the country with the second-highest rate of homophobic crimes in the world (after Brazil).
-In a journalistic study by Fernando del Collado, titled Homofobia, odio, crimen y justicia (Homophobia, hate, crime and justice), there were discussed 400 dead between 1995 and 2005, that is to say, some 3 murders a month, but the City Commission Against Homophobic Hate Crimes calculates that only one in four crimes is reported.
+In a journalistic study by Fernando del Collado, Homofobia, odio, crimen y justicia (Homophobia, hate, crime and justice), there were discussed 400 dead between 1995 and 2005, that is to say, some 3 murders a month, but the City Commission Against Homophobic Hate Crimes calculates that only one in four crimes is reported.
 From January to August 2009, 40 gay people were murdered in Michoacán alone, nearly all of them in the Tierra Caliente area.
 The great majority are against gay men; from 1995 to 2004, "only" 16 women had been murdered.
-The crimes are often ignored or investigated with little interest by the police forces, who give impunity to the criminal in 98% of cases.
+The crimes are often ignored or investigated with little interest by the police forces, which give impunity to the criminal in 98% of cases.
 Other forms of less serious violence are classified into the following types, according to a 2007 study by the Metropolitan Autonomous University (UAM) Xochimilco campus: verbal violence in 32% of cases, sexual harassment in 18%, harassment in 12%, following or pursuit in 12%, and threats in 11%.
 According to the UAM study, the most frequent types of discrimination "were not hiring for a job, 13 percent; threats of extortion and detention by police, 11 percent; and abuse of employees, 10 percent".

+In January 2006, police in Mexico City arrested Raúl Osiel Marroquín, a former Army officer who kidnapped and tortured six men, murdering four of them.
+Marroquín's case led to debate around the issue of homophobia, including the treatment that media gave to the case.